wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.5 : 27-Feb-2022 by wavemotion-dave
+  * Added preliminary support for ECS and ECS-Sound-Enhanced games.

 V3.4 : 04-Dec-2021 by wavemotion-dave
   * Added support for more ROM segments so games like DK Jr Homebrew will run.
   * New global nintv-ds.man manual support - see extras folder.